ganeti/ganeti/doc/devnotes.rst

 - `HsColour <http://hackage.haskell.org/package/hscolour>`_, again
   used for documentation (it's source-code pretty-printing)
 - `hlint <http://community.haskell.org/~ndm/hlint/>`_, a source code
-  linter (equivalent to pylint for Python)
+  linter (equivalent to pylint for Python), recommended version 1.8 or above (tested with 1.8.15)
 - the `QuickCheck <http://hackage.haskell.org/package/QuickCheck>`_
   library, version 2.x
 - ``hpc``, which comes with the compiler, so you should already have